paulhayes/HexagonalTiles/README.md

-Hexagonal Tiles - A utility for using tessallating hexagons
+Hexagonal Tiles - A general purpose utility for using tessallating hexagons
 ==================================================

 author @paul_hayes